Ranking-VMR/SPR/README.md

 This is implementation for the paper "A Flexible and Scalable Framework for Video Moment Search".

 ![overview](/figures/Framework.png)
-<center style="font-size:14px;color:#C0C0C0;text-decoration:underline">The Segment-Proposal-Ranking (SPR) framework.
+<center>**The Segment-Proposal-Ranking (SPR) framework.
 All videos are divided into non-overlapping, equal-length segments (e.g., 4 seconds) for indexing and searching.
-The final results are computed based on the relevant segments retrieved.</center>
+The final results are computed based on the relevant segments retrieved.**</center>

 ## Prerequisites
 The conda environment of SPR can be built as follow: